matt-floors/documentation-site/docs/gallery/ColumnChart.md

 ###### *Figure 1 \- Column Chart*

 The PI Vision of AVEVA is available from 2017 and allows viewing real-time data from PI Data Archive and data organized in assets from the AVEVA Asset Framework (PI-AF).
-In order to achieve PI Vision displays, simply access to https://webServer/PIVision (indicating the correct name of the webserver machine).
+In order to achieve PI Vision displays, simply access https://webServer/PIVision (indicating the correct name of the webserver machine).

 The most recent versions of most HTML5 compatible browsers are supported on computers, tablets and phones running Android and iOS.